jichu4n/palm-pdb/README.md

 ## Requirements

-TypeScript is not required if you just want to use the out-of-the-box implementations of common PDB data formats (Date Book, To Do List, PalmDOC, etc.).
+TypeScript is generally not required to use palm-pdb, especially if you just want to use the out-of-the-box implementations of common PDB data formats (Date Book, To Do List, PalmDOC, etc.).

-On the other hand, if you'd like to implement custom PDB / PRC formats, then the following is required:
+If you'd like to implement custom PDB / PRC formats, then the following is optional but recommended:

 1. TypeScript 5.0 or higher;
 2. The `experimentalDecorators` setting should NOT be enabled in `tsconfig.json`.